Phil Ting: California State Assembly

-2013-2014 session
+2013–2014 session

 On his first day in office Ting was appointed to the Assembly Leadership, being named the Democratic Caucus chair by Speaker John Perez.

-During his first term in the Assembly, Ting authored a law that helped set into motion the transformation of Piers 30-32 into what would become Chase Center the home of the Golden State Warriors.
+During his first term in the Assembly, Ting authored a law that helped set into motion the transformation of Piers 30–32 into what would become Chase Center the home of the Golden State Warriors.
 He also helped protect seniors by enabling local governments access to state funds to make pedestrian crossing safer near senior centers.

-In 2014 Speaker Toni Atkins appointed Ting to Chair the Revenue and Taxation Committee.
+In 2014 Speaker Toni Atkins appointed Ting to chair the Revenue and Taxation Committee.
 In 2014, Ting announced his support for a $100 million property tax-break for large corporations in San Francisco's Mid-Market District.

-2015-2016 session
+2015–2016 session

 In 2015 Ting authored legislation that was signed into law which ensured free pedestrian and bicycle crossing of the Golden Gate Bridge, and a created an incentive program to double the amount of food assistance benefits Californians receive if they purchase California grown fresh fruits, nuts, and vegetables.

 In 2016 Ting was appointed Chair of the Assembly Budget Committee by Speaker Rendon.
-Ting’s appointment was historic as he was the first Asian Pacific Islander to Chair the Assembly’s Budget Committee.
+Ting’s appointment was historic as he was the first Asian Pacific Islander to chair the Assembly’s Budget Committee.

 He also successfully authored a number of new laws including; requiring single occupancy restrooms to be designated as gender neutral restrooms.
 This received praise and condemnation from around the country as transgender individuals' use of public facilities including restrooms and locker rooms became a partisan issue.

 Ting also authored a bill to expand the list of individuals who could petition for a Gun Violence Restraining Order, to help increase their use, however it was vetoed by Governor Brown.

 2017-2018 session

-In 2017 Ting secured $10 million in the State Budget to create an additional Homeless Navigation Center in San Francisco.
+In 2017 Ting helped secure $10 million in the State Budget to create an additional Homeless Navigation Center in San Francisco.

 In 2018 Ting passed legislation to protect minority communities by setting minimum standards for law enforcement hate crime policies, protected renters by requiring landlords to accept payments by third-parties, gave hope to inmates serving long sentences by allowing prosecutors an avenue to recommend the re-sentencing of inmates who have been rehabilitated, increased accountability of law enforcement by requiring public disclosure of body camera footage, and supported California’s transition to EV’s by requiring the California Energy Commission to study EV infrastructure needs.

 Ting also reintroduced his bill to expand the list of individuals who could petition for a Gun Violence Restraining Order, however it was again vetoed by Governor Brown.